 A Lack Of Sadness

-A Lack Of Sadness is a novel I'm currently writing, due out fall of 2017.
+A Lack Of Sadness is a novel I'm currently writing, due out sometime in the future.
 I'll be periodically updating this page with new chapters.
 Not one word of what you're reading has been edited.

 Just as I had practiced dozens of times over the past few years, I dragged my gaze slowly from the stars in the sky to her moon-glint eyes and asked my trademark question.
 “What’s the most you’ve ever felt?
 Like, a moment, what was the most emotion you’ve ever felt at once?”